scribe-security/docs/docs/valint/initiatives.md

 ### Using private bundle

-Rules and initiatives can be provided locally, reused from the public Scribe bundle or from a private bundle.
-To use a private bundle, the following rules should be followed:
+Rules and initiatives can be provided locally or reused either from the public Scribe bundle or a private bundle managed by the user.
+By default, the public Scribe bundle is used.
+To use a private bundle instead, the following rules should be followed:

 1. The private bundle should be a git repository referenced in `valint` command with the `--bundle` flag, for example: